groundy

 Claude CodeCLI/AgentAgentic-firstTerminal-native, Anthropic model access

-GitHub Copilot reaches developers through Microsoft’s enterprise distribution network—it’s often bundled into GitHub Enterprise agreements already under procurement.
+GitHub Copilot reaches developers through Microsoft’s enterprise distribution network.
+It’s often bundled into GitHub Enterprise agreements already under procurement.
 Cursor wins through developer choice, not procurement.
-The asymmetry matters: Copilot’s reported user base is concentrated in large enterprises, while Cursor’s user base skews toward startups, scale-ups, and individual developers who choose tools based on their own experience rather than IT mandates.
-(Second Talent.
-“GitHub Copilot Statistics & Adoption Trends (2025).”)
+The asymmetry matters: Copilot’s reported user base is concentrated in large enterprises, while Cursor’s user base skews toward startups, scale-ups, and individual developers who choose tools based on their own experience rather than IT mandates (Second Talent.
+“GitHub Copilot Statistics & Adoption Trends (2025).”).

 The deeper competitive distinction is IDE-native versus plugin.
 Plugins are constrained by the host editor’s extension APIs; native forks access the full editor surface.
-For features like multi-file edits, real-time codebase indexing, and autonomous agent workflows, the native architecture has a structural capability advantage—at least until VS Code’s own extension surface expands to match.
+For features like multi-file edits, real-time codebase indexing, and autonomous agent workflows, the native architecture has a structural capability advantage, at least until VS Code’s own extension surface expands to match.
 A third vector has opened at the CLI layer: tools like Claude Code and OpenAI’s Codex operate entirely outside an editor, targeting autonomous task delegation over interactive editing.
 They compete less for daily workflow ownership and more for the kind of long-horizon agent runs where a persistent IDE session is unnecessary overhead.

 What Cursor’s Rise Means for Developer Tools